saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 Business Roles for the S/4HANA technical user (S4H_SD_DEM) include:
 * SAP_BR_SALES_MANAGER

 Note that the appliance Windows machine includes a configured Eclipse IDE with the needed tools for ABAP CDS development installed.
-If you are interested in learning more about how to set up your own Eclipse environment, please see the downloads and instructions for ABAP and HANA tools for Eclipse at https://tools.hana.ondemand.com/
+If you are interested in learning more about how to set up your own Eclipse environment, please see the downloads and instructions for ABAP and HANA tools for Eclipse at [tools.hana.ondemand](https://tools.hana.ondemand.com) > ABAP & HANA tabs.

 [Go Back Up to the List of Steps](#steps)